obliqu3/5-DOF-Manipulator/README.md

 The system provides a Teleop terminal interface via ROS 2 to control the 5-DOF arm.
 You can step the joints incrementally and monitor the current angles of the Base, Shoulder, Elbow, Wrist, and Gripper in real-time.

 ![Control Terminal](docs/images/control_terminal.png)

-## Getting Started

-*(Documentation on installation, setup, and running the code can be added here.)*